mertasan/tailwindcss-variables/README.md

 }
 ```

-### API Component Helper
+### API component helper

-You can also use tailwindcss-variables plugin API to save your components.
+You can also use tailwindcss-variables plugin API to register your components.

 ```javascript
 // tailwind.config.js